Non-trivial time crystal-like ground state for gravitational perturbation in quadratic gravity: Quadratic action and its expansion around maximally symmetric background

-where, $h_{ab}^{\perp}$ is the transverse traceless part such that $\bar{\nabla}_{a}h^{ab}_{\perp}=0=\bar{g}^{ab}h_{ab}^{\perp}$, $a_{i}$ is the vector part satisfying $\bar{\nabla}_{i}a^{i}=0$ and $a$ is the scalar part with $h$ being the trace of $h_{ab}$.
-As evident from \ref{EH_Decomp} the Einstein-Hilbert action along with the cosmological constant term when expanded upto quadratic order in the perturbation depends only on $h^{\perp}_{ab}$ as well as $a$ and $h$ through the following combination $\Phi\equiv h-\bar{\square}a$ \cite{quad}.
+where, $h_{\mu \nu}^{\perp}$ is the transverse traceless part such that $\bar{\nabla}_{\mu}h^{\mu \nu}_{\perp}=0=\bar{g}^{\mu \nu}h_{\mu \nu}^{\perp}$, $v_{i}$ is the vector part satisfying $\bar{\nabla}_{i}v^{i}=0$ and $v$ is the scalar part with $h$ being the trace of $h_{\mu \nu}$.
+As evident from \ref{EH_Decomp} the Einstein-Hilbert action along with the cosmological constant term when expanded upto quadratic order in the perturbation depends only on $h^{\perp}_{\mu \nu}$ as well as $v$ and $h$ through the following combination $\Phi\equiv h-\bar{\square}v$ \cite{quad}.
 Note that the (background) cosmological constant is appearing in this action through the identification $\bar{R}=4\Lambda$, where $\bar{R}$ is the Ricci scalar of the background de Sitter or anti-de Sitter metric.

 We can follow an identical path for computing the contribution of the quadratic term in the gravitational Lagrangian in the perturbation.
-First of all, one can determine the action to quadratic order in $h_{ab}$ for an arbitrary background and then specialize to the maximally symmetric case under consideration.
-After a long algebra along these lines, the full action including the quadratic correction term $\sqrt{-g}R^{2}$, reduces to the following form (for a derivation, see \ref{AppC} and \ref{AppD}),
+First of all, one can determine the action to quadratic order in $h_{\mu \nu}$ for an arbitrary background and then specialize to the maximally symmetric case under consideration.
+After a long algebra along these lines, the full action including the quadratic correction term $\sqrt{-g}R^{2}$, reduces to the following form,

+It is interesting to note that the higher derivatives of the dynamical variable appear only in the $\Phi$-sector, while the evolution of the transverse and traceless sector $h^{\perp}_{\mu \nu}$ is governed by second order field equations.
+In particular, the Lagrangian for $h_{\mu \nu}^{\perp}$ remains identical to that in \gr, with a change in the overall factor, which now depends on both the Newton's constant $G$, as well as the higher curvature coupling $\alpha$.